lfit/itpol/linux-workstation-security.md

 the most prized items on your workstation -- something the attackers will be most interested in obtaining, as that would allow them to further attack your infrastructure or impersonate you to other admins.
-You should take extra steps to ensure that they are well protected against theft.
+You should take extra steps to ensure that your private keys are well protected against theft.

 #### Checklist